Skip to main content

 Astro CI/CD templates for GitLab

-The templates for GitLab use the image-only deploy process.
 If you have one Deployment and one environment on Astro, use the single branch implementation.
 If you have multiple Deployments that support development and production environments, use the multiple branch implementation.
+If you want your CI/CD process to automatically decide which deploy strategy to choose, see DAG deploy templates.

-If you use the DAG-only deploy feature on Astro and are interested in a DAG-based CI/CD template, see Template overview to configure your own.
 To learn more about CI/CD on Astro, see Choose a CI/CD strategy.

 Prerequisites